Jezzffihuter2022/wangchuyao.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am a PhD researcher in Social Research Methods at the London School of Economics and Political Science (LSE), affiliated with the [LSE Data Science Institute](https://www.lse.ac.uk/DSI).
-I will be a Visiting Assistant in Research at Yale University's Department of Political Science.
+I am a Visiting Assistant in Research at Yale University's Department of Political Science.

 My CV is [here](/files/ChuyaoWANG_LSE_CV.pdf).
 Please feel free to contact me at [c.wang85@lse.ac.uk](c.wang85@lse.ac.uk).